 |MAN-121 Principles of Management|

-The majority of our students transfer to neighboring colleges, in particular Rutgers, to earn their Baccalaureate degree in accounting.
+The majority of our students who complete the entire AS Accounting degree transfer to neighboring colleges, in particular Rutgers, to earn their Baccalaureate degree in accounting.
 Articulation agreements exist with these colleges and several of them have on-site local advisors ensuring that our student do not lose credits when they transfer.

 A career in accounting will provide an opportunity to specialize in different areas.
 Some areas you can specialize in include Financial Accounting, Cost Accounting, Managerial Accounting, Tax Accounting, Accounting Information systems, Internal Auditing, External Auditing, Management consulting as well Government and Not for profit Accounting.
 In addition you could end up working for the FBI, IRS, or SEC as these Government agencies hire many accountants.